 And then things go rapidly downhill.
 A vast criminal organisation, Leviathan, sets out to destroy Batman Incorporated and succeeds with chilling ease, using methods evocative of real-world terror cells.
 These chapters are a harrowing read, as a beaten down Dark Knight has the limits of what he can cope with – as an individual and as an idea – rubbed in his face by former lover, Talia al Ghul, Leviathan’s leader and architect of this nightmarish chain of events.

-By the time Talia’s finished, Batman has lost his son and several friends, and watched as every supposedly world-changing innovation Batman Incorporated wrought was dismantled in a way that made it all look flimsy, even childish.
+By the time Talia’s finished, Batman has lost his son and several friends.
+He’s also watched as every supposedly world-changing innovation Batman Incorporated wrought was dismantled in a way that made it all look flimsy, even childish.
 Darkness prevails over him, as Morrison once again butts heads with the limits of the superhero genre and its characters.

 To underscore this, Morrison doesn’t even allow Batman to save the day in Batman Incorporated.
 Instead, the Caped Crusader is bailed out by Kathy Kane, a one-time superhero turned secret agent, who dispatches Talia armed with a gun and self-assured pragmatism.
 Before she departs, Kane advises Batman to “stick to what [he] does best”, summing up Morrison’s ultimate views on Batman and what he is and (more importantly) isn’t equipped to deal with.